dart-lang/site-www/src/content/guides/libraries/create-packages.md

 you have a situation where two classes are tightly coupled.

 :::note
-You may have heard of the `part` directive, which allows you to split a library into multiple Dart files.
-We recommend that you avoid using `part` and create mini libraries instead.
+You might know about the `part` directive.
+This directive allows you to split a library into multiple Dart files.
+Though part files can incorporate generated code into a library, the Dart team doesn't recommend using them.
+Instead, create small libraries.
 :::

 Create a "main" library file directly under lib,